 “Know my baby packing, why I’m stuck / That’s why he my man.”

 This line combines admiration and loyalty, reflecting a bond built on respect and shared intensity.
+The verse also captures the spontaneity and fun of ya cruise, emphasizing the allure of youth and physical charm.

 The production on “BMF” complements its themes of passion and indulgence.
 The smooth, understated beat allows SZA's vocals to shine, while subtle shifts in tempo and melody reflect the emotional highs and lows of the song.
 The layered harmonies and playful inflections in her delivery add depth and personality, making the track feel both intimate and larger-than-life.